Guest Blogger Ben on French School Exchange

 One night, when I was eating dinner with my host family, the father told my host brothers not to “bouffer.”
 I had no idea what “bouffer” meant, so I repeated back in an uncertain tone, “bouffer?”
 My exchange partner grinned, took a big bite of duck, and started obnoxiously talking while opening and shutting his mouth as quickly as possible.
 We all had a good laugh, and I still remember that word, even though I only used it that one time.

 That’s another thing: when you learn a word in a situation like that, you’re much more likely to remember it than if you had read it on a flashcard.
 The taste of the duck I had that night, the jokes we told around the table, the cool night air coming in through the window—all those sensations cemented in my mind the words I was learning.
 In the two weeks that I spent listening to my host family and trying out my French with them, I learned more than I had learned all year in the classroom.
+That’s the power of real student experiences in homestays and school exchanges.

 If the idea of living with a host family still unnerves you, consider this: great things were never accomplished inside people’s comfort zones.
 Having a few awkward moments is an inevitable part of any great travel experience abroad.
 Living with a host family while still in high school is truly a once-in-a-lifetime opportunity and one that I would gladly do all over again.